ScienceVikings/sciencevikings.github.io/_posts/2020-11-28-HTB-SneakyMailer-Writeup.markdown

 ## Information Gathering

 #### Nmap:
 By scanning the target IP with Nmap, we're able to find what ports are open (`-p`), while fingerprinting the services running and their versions (`-sV`).
 We're also running the default set of scripts (`-sC`), which can help find additional information and automate some of our initial steps.
-Once the scan is completed, nmap with write the results to our Extracts folder (`-oA`)
+Once the scan is completed, nmap will write the results to our Extracts folder (`-oA`)
 `>> nmap -p21,22,25,80,143,993,8080 -sC -sV -oA Extracts/SneakyMailer 10.10.10.197 `
 ![Nmap](../images/HTB-SneakyMailer/nmap.png)